d18124733/AWM/README.md

 For the React App, the relevant folder is called
 > /React

-You will need to add a file called 'secret_key.txt' in the root directory of this project to run this locally.
+You will need to add a file called 'secret_key.txt' in the /app directory to run this locally.

 You will also need to load the dataset into postgis using load_amenities.py.
 To do this and get the app running on your machine: